Periodontal disease is a common condition that affects the tissues that surround and support your teeth, including the gums and bone.

 - Periodontitis caused by systemic disease – Systemic disease is a form of gum disease that often begins at an early age.
 Medical condition such as respiratory disease, diabetes and heart disease are common cofactors.

 Treatment for Periodontal Disease

 The treatment that the periodontist recommends for you will depend upon the exact condition of your teeth, gums and jawbone.
 In some cases, the periodontist may recommend a nonsurgical approach to treatment in which he or she will clean your teeth and gums and use medication to treat the inflammation in your gums.

 Here are some of the more common treatments for periodontal disease:

 - Scaling and root planing – In order to preserve the health of the gum tissue, the bacteria and calculus (tartar) which initially caused the infection, must be removed.
 The gum pockets will be cleaned and treated with antibiotics as necessary to help alleviate the infection.
 In addition, the gum pockets will be cleaned and treated with antibiotics as necessary to help alleviate the infection.

-- Tissue regeneration – When the bone and gum tissues have been destroyed, regrowth can be actively encouraged using grafting procedures.
+- Tissue regeneration – If the bone and gum tissues have been destroyed, regrowth can be actively encouraged using grafting procedures.
 Grafting procedures are most commonly used in cases where a tooth is missing, but they can also be used to treat people with periodontal disease.
 A membrane may be inserted into the affected areas to assist in the regeneration process.
 Membranes help to speed up the healing process and encourage new tissue growth.
 This procedure is usually done under local anaesthetic.